How to use gen AI as a student

 Get help with planning

 GenAI can be most helpful in the planning stages of your work.
-As long as your lecturer hasn't stated that you mustn't use AI at all, you can ask it to help you write an outline.
+If your lecturer hasn't stated that you mustn't use AI, you can ask it to help write a plan.

 The more information you add to your prompts, the better and more specific the responses you receive will be.
 Rather than asking it for a list of topic ideas, you could provide a list of topics that you plan to cover and ask it for feedback or further suggestions.